What is the Kabsch Algorithm?

 $$ \mathbf{t} = \bar{\mathbf{q}} - \bar{\mathbf{p}} $$

-This shifts the centroid of $P$ to match the centroid of $Q$.
+Specifically, the translation shifts the centroid of $P$ to the centroid of $Q$.
 After translation, we have:

 $$ \mathbf{p}_i + \mathbf{t} = \bar{\mathbf{q}} + (\mathbf{p}_i - \bar{\mathbf{p}}) $$